zarpafantasma/corpus_rythmos/IV- Narrative_Works/Operational_Manuals_for_Conscious_Life/MULTISCALESYMPHONY_01_en-US_THE_ARCHITECTURE_OF_RESONANCE.md

 1. Sit quietly and observe your mental activity
 2. Notice: thoughts arise and pass, emotions arise and pass
 3. Ask: who or what is observing these arisings?
-4. That which observes but does not itself pass—that is consciousness
+4. That which observes but does not itself pass, that is consciousness
-5. Notice that this witness requires no intelligence—it simply witnesses
+5. Notice that this witness requires no intelligence, it simply witnesses

 **Duration:** 20 minutes daily